soarlab/maline/README.md

 ## Dependencies

 To use **maline**, you need the following:
--   Android SDK - please [download and use our build](http://dimjasevic.net/razno/android-sdk.tar.xz) of the SDK.
+-   Android SDK - please [download and use our build](http://www.cs.utah.edu/formal_verification/downloads/custom-android-sdk.tar.xz) of the SDK.
 It is a stripped-down version with multiple bug fixes applied.
-Based on our experience, it is very unlikely **maline** will work correctly with the official version.
+Based on our experience, it is very unlikely **maline** will work correctly with the official version provided by Google.
 The official version ships without the fixes for multiple showstopping bugs.
 -   [apktool](https://code.google.com/p/android-apktool/) - **maline** already ships with apktool, which is licensed under the
     Apache License 2.0.
 -   [GNU Octave](https://www.gnu.org/software/octave/) - a programming language for numerical computations.
 It is